Wake1st/CitySmashinCrittersRevival/README.md

 - [ ] 3D assets: rectangle buildings, cars, trees, special buildings
 	- [ ] low poly, simple
 	- [ ] should be quirky shaped already
+- [ ] common building generator
+	- [ ] editor inputs for file name
+	- [ ] grey out the colors more?
+	- [ ] configure health and cost with size enums
+- [ ] add boundries to each level